me76/mixpanel-blackberry/README.txt

 by calling Mixpanel::registerSuperProperty(QString name, QVariant value).
 The given arguments will be saved to persistent storage on the device, and sent with every future call to track().

+You can remove all previously registered super properties by calling clearSuperProperties(). clearSuperProperties() takes no arguments, and removes all super properties from memory and persistent storage.

 identify: